-Special Collections actively collects materials in the following areas:
+Special Collections and University Archives actively collects materials in the following areas:

 American Civil War: Nearly 500 manuscript collections include over 60 diaries and many hundreds of letters from soldiers on both sides of the conflict, letters from the homefront, and all manner and kind of documents related to the American Civil War.
 In terms of printed pieces, there are over 7,000 books and pamphlets on the Civil War and related subjects.